joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 3. Use the `<%= %>` syntax to inject a value from our view.
 For example, we could use the following code: `<input type="tel" value="<%= student.Stu_Phone %>" name="Stu_Phone" required>`.
 This would inject the student's phone number into the input.

-Ok, so we've managed to inject the student's phone number into the form; however, we now need to consider the course they are taking this is a little more tricky.
+Ok, so we've managed to inject the student's phone number into the form; however, we now need to consider the course they are taking, this is a little more tricky.
 You'll notice the course the student is taking is a foreign key (e.g, 211).
 This key relates to the course code in the course table.

-Since we don't want to just display a course number to the user, we need to get the course name from the course table.
-You'll notice we are currently just passing in a blank array (`[]`) to the view.
+Since we don't want to just display a course number to the user, we need to get the pass a list of courses into our edit view.

+If you open `index.js`, you'll notice we are currently just passing in a blank courses array (`[]`) to the view.

 \break